Skip to content

 required: false

 Optional experimental features for the Administration UI.
-If omitted, experimental features stay disabled.
+If omitted, all experimental features remain disabled.

 type: boolean